AllThingsSmitty/must-watch-css/notes/README.md

     * Don't use border-radius, box-shadow, or transform (if you can help it)
     * Don't have unused CSS
 * Think through specificity and plan out how your classes should interact
-    * Don't chuck `!important` on your rules without really justifying it
+    * Don't chuck `!important` on your rules without justifying it
     * Decide on naming conventions to help clear up how the classes / modules interact

 ### Talks: